 A messy house is prime ant bait and an open invitation to invade.
 Incidentally, it is a mouse and cockroach invitation too!
 Ants have a keen sense of smell, especially house ants, so unsecured foodstuffs are an ant infestation waiting to happen.

 Also, realize as ants march along, they drop a pheromone trail as they go.
 This is why just killing the ants you see rarely works to get rid of them!
 Once ants have found food, your only option is to kill the entire colony (more on that below).
 One simple way to stop the problem is by keeping your house clean and foodstuffs and scrapes properly stored.

 Seal up your house

 Many people don’t’ realize how easy it is for tiny friends to enter their homes.
-If ants are a problem in your home, try to fix foundation or other issues that are providing them easy access.
+If ants are a problem in your home, try to fix the foundation or other issues that are providing them easy access.
 Sealants, caulks and similar steps can reduce or outright eliminate ant invasions, along with helping to protect your home from mold and other unwanted visitors as well!
-Look for cracks that need sealed, siding that needs caulked or sealed, window frames that need fresh paint, and the like.
+Look for cracks that need to be sealed, siding that needs to be caulked, window frames that need fresh paint, and the like.

 Stop inviting the ants to set up shop

 Certain steps you take, such as the materials the outer edges of your house are made of, your family’s habits with leftover food bits outside near the house, and the types of mulch and landscaping you put close to your house can help discourage or encourage ant invasions.
 Different geographical areas require different steps, and some of these will also help protect your home from other problems, like termites (3).